-You’ve seen them before: the people who always choose Coke over Pepsi, the ones so faithful to Macs, they’d never touch a PC.
+You’ve seen them before: the people who always choose Coke over Pepsi, and the ones so faithful to Macs, they’d never touch a Windows PC.

 You wonder, “How can I foster that level of commitment to my own brand?”
 What strategies are used to foster brand loyalty?
 We answer all of these questions and more.

 Aren’t loyal customers already showing loyalty to my brand?